Health

 There are changes to rules about cesspools and wastewater systems taking place, and the Hawaii State Department of Health (DOH) is soliciting public comments and holding meetings around the state, including Molokai.

 Proposed changes include prohibiting the installation of new cesspools and requiring connections or upgrades of existing cesspools to septic systems within 180 days after sale of property.
 This is a great reminder that homeowners with septic tanks should schedule a septic tank pumping service every three years or so.
+The septic tank pumping maintenance will help the overall health of your septic system and prevent costly repairs.
 Those who have their homes connected to the municipal sewer system are also encouraged to have their sewer lines checked and repaired with the help of a sewer line repair contractor.…

 DOH Director Vows Continued Support for Kalaupapa